SAP/spartacus-docs/_pages/home/updating-to-version-2/css-changes-in-version-2.md

 ---
-title: Breaking Changes to Styles in 2.0
+title: Changes to Styles in 2.0
 ---

 The nature of the changes done in order to set the calydon-theme as the base-theme were the following: